 - Now pour it in serving bowl and add some finely chopped onion, tomato and coriander leaves, add some farsan/sev if you want and serve

-This Kolhapuri bhadang recipe is very simple and all those ingredients are easily available in any Indian household.
+This Kolhapuri bhadang masala recipe is very simple and all those ingredients are easily available in any Indian household.
 Nobody needs to be expert to make such delicious snack at home.
-I just love to have this awesome Kolhapuri bhadang snack with masala tea.
+I just love to have this awesome Kolhapuri bhadang masala snack with spicy tea.